In this guide, I’m going to show you exactly how to start a successful blog.

 Making money is easy when you have a lot of traffic – especially in crowded niches.

-The tough part is building revenue to your website when you’re brand new.
+The tough part is building revenue to your blog when you’re brand new.
 And while there are a number of different options to choose from, there is one monetization strategy that far outperforms the others.

 And that is: List building and selling products.